Philippus229/CrunchyDL/README.md

 <b>DISCLAIMER</b>: For educational purposes only!

 # CrunchyDL
-Crunchyroll Downloader heavily inspired by CR-Unblocker for Google Chrome (also uses the same server).
+Crunchyroll Downloader heavily inspired by CR-Unblocker for Google Chrome/Mozilla Firefox (also uses the same server).
 New version fixes problem with Crunchyroll apparently using captchas now (currently only supports HLS).
 ### TODO:
 - find a way to download fragments for mpeg-dash video (maybe use different library like selenium-requests?)